 Previously known as OPEN Forum, Amex’s blog for small businesses remains one of the oldest and most successful examples of content marketing.
 Rather than using content to drive sales directly, American Express decided to put its audience first by providing actionable tips, insights, and inspiration to help businesses adapt and succeed.

-Rather than relying on their own team of writers, American Express reaches out to their business customers for stories, experiences, and advice.
-This relationship lends a real community feel to the Business Class blog, as well as increasing exposure for those who contribute.
+Rather than relying on their own team of writers, American Express outsourced to a content marketing agency like ours for stories, experiences, and advice.
+This relationship lends a real community feel to the Business Insights blog, as well as increasing exposure for those who contribute.

 As well as written content, Business Class recently started a live video series, “Office Hours”, hosted on Instagram and YouTube.
 In this series, founders and executives of small businesses were invited to a Q&A session to discuss their experiences navigating the COVID-19 crisis.